blckclov3r/blckclov3r.github.io/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 A demo instance can be found at <a target="_blank" href="https://demo.wp-hide.com/">https://demo.wp-hide.com/</a> or our own website <a target="_blank" href="https://www.wp-hide.com/">WP Hide and Security Enhancer</a>

+= Can I use the plugin on my Nginx server ?  =

+If the server runs full-stack Nginx, the free plugin can't generate the required format Nginx rewrite rules.
+It works with Apache, LiteSpeed, IIS, Nginx as a reverse proxy and compatible.

 = Can I still update WordPress, my plugins and themes?  =

 Everything works as before, no functionality is being broken.
 You can run updates at any time.